 Concentration: Nursing Leadership in Healthcare Improvement - Online Learning - Visit Website

-Cedarville University's MSN + MBA Dual Degree program, with a concentration in Nursing Leadership in Healthcare Improvement, is tailored for nursing professionals aiming for executive roles.
-This online program merges advanced nursing practices with critical business acumen, preparing graduates for leadership positions such as Clinical Administrator and Chief Nursing Officer.
+Cedarville University's MSN + MBA Dual Degree program, with a concentration in Nursing Leadership in Healthcare Improvement, is tailored for nurses aiming to ascend into executive healthcare roles.
+This online program merges advanced nursing practices with critical business acumen, preparing graduates for positions such as Clinical Administrator and Chief Nursing Officer.
 Unique to Cedarville, the program incorporates a Christian perspective into healthcare leadership, offering a blend of flexible online coursework, cost-effective dual degree completion, and practical MBA case studies.
-It stands out for its biblical worldview integration, scholarship opportunities, and preparation for leadership careers in healthcare.
-No GRE Required.
+It stands out for its biblical worldview integration, scholarship opportunities, and preparation for leadership careers, making it a top choice for nurses in Ohio and beyond.

 Union University